โ€‹ โ€‹

 postpartum woman performing transverse abdominal breathing and core connection in a disastasis recti workout

-How To Do Transverse Abdominal Breathing and Core Connection
+How to Do Transverse Abdominal Breathing or Abdominal Bracing

 1. First, activate your transverse abdominis muscles.
-Lie flat on your back with your knees bent at 90 degrees and feet flat on the floor.
-Find your hip bones and move your fingers one inch inwards.
+Lie flat on your back, straight line from head to tailbone.
+Your knees should be bent at 90 degrees, and your feet should be flat on the floor.
+Place your hands under your rib cage, finding your hip bones.
+Move your fingers 1 inch inwards towards your belly button.

 4. As you inhale, let the belly expand (let your back pop off the ground).